 How to avoid sardine syndrome?
 In the midst of a pandemic, the safest option is not to fly at all.
 However, if you do find yourself headed to the airport, make sure you’re on a flight with the maximum amount of safe distance between passengers to stay healthy and socially distanced from fellow passengers as flights start to fill up.
 Wear a mask, stay flexible when you’re planning, and follow these tips for avoiding crowded flights.

 Choose the best airline

 Not all airlines are created equal when it comes to seat spacing.
 Some airlines, Delta, JetBlue, Alaska, and Southwest among them, are commendably still limiting the number of people on each flight, while other airlines—we’re looking at you United and American—are selling all the seats they can.
 If you have options, choose airlines that are still blocking middle seats and limiting passenger capacity, which will give you an easy leg up on social distancing.
-Also, consider these airlines that are the best for economy fliers.

 Watch the seating chart